JuliaPhysics/SolidStateDetectors.jl/docs/src/man/grids.md

 Then, the potential values of all grid points are updated (through the SOR) until convergence is reached again and the next refinement with `0.1` is executed.

-Another keyword can be used to set a minimum allowed distance between to ticks: `min_tick_distance`, see e.g. [`calculate_electric_potential!`](@ref), which prohibits the insertion of new ticks if the new resulting distances between the ticks would be below this limit.
+Another keyword can be used to set a minimum allowed distance between two ticks: `min_tick_distance`, see e.g. [`calculate_electric_potential!`](@ref), which prohibits the insertion of new ticks if the new resulting distances between the ticks would be below this limit.

 !!! note
     It is usually favourable to make more refinements with smaller differences in the limits.